YottaDB/YDBDoc/libyottadb/SimpleAPI.rst

   which is "%", or a letter from "A" through "Z" and "a" through "z".
 Subsequent characters are alphanumeric ("A" through "Z", "a" through "z", and "0" through "9").
-Variable names are case-sensitive, and are always in ASCII order (i.e., "Capital" always precedes "Population").
+Variable names are case-sensitive, and variables of a given type are always in ASCII order (i.e., "Capital" always precedes "Population").
-- Subscripts are sequences of bytes from 0 (the null or empty string, "") to 1048576 bytes (1MiB).
+- Subscripts are sequences of bytes from 0 bytes (the null or empty string, "") to 1048576 bytes (1MiB).
 When a subscript is a `canonical number`_, YottaDB internally converts it to, and stores it as, a number.
 When ordering subscripts:

   - Empty string subscripts precede all numeric subscripts. *Note:
     YottaDB strongly recommends against applications that use null